parkerhancock/patent_client/docs/user_guide/fulltext.md

 There are a few classes for accessing this API:

-- `PublicSearch` - Search bibliographic records across all databases
+- `PublicSearchBiblio` - Search bibliographic records across all databases
 - `PublicSearchDocument` - Search full documents across all databases
 - `PatentBiblio` - Search patent bibliographic records since ~1979
 - `Patent` - Search full documents for patents since ~1979